intel-unesp-mcp/infieri2019-session1/README.md

 well-defined left and right sides, and a solid line divides each of them in top and bottom halves.
-The left side corresponds to components on the host processor platform and the right side depicts software components on the Xeon Phi coprocessor.
+The left side corresponds to components on the host processor platform and the right side depicts software components on the Xeon Phi™ coprocessor.
 The top and bottom halves represent the standard operating system notion of hierarchical protection domains[^4]: application code and system interface executes at the user-level, and more trusted, system level operating system and driver code runs at the